XP-NETWORK/documentation/docs/Multibridge2.0/multibridge_vs_others.md

 ## 6. Portal (Wormhole) Bridge

-Google offers a link to [Portal (Wormhole) Bridge](https://www.portalbridge.com/#/nft).
+Google offers a link to `Portal (Wormhole) Bridge`.
 The bridge connects 11 EVM chains with Solana.
 It combines fungible and non-fungible token transfers.
 However, SFTs are not supported.
 Users can sign their transactions via nine wallets.

 <center>